rhel-labs/instruqt/insights-workshop/03-navigation/assignment.md

 ![View your machine](../assets/inventory-homepage-v2.png)

 >_NOTE:_ Your host may not be the first one listed, as depicted in the graphic above.
 You may find it necessary to use the _Find system by name_ search function at the top of the list of hosts to more quickly find your system.

+>_NOTE:_ If you do not see your host in the inventory list, it may be necessary to re-run the `insights-client` command on your RHEL host.